AntonFagerberg/rackla/README.md

 ```

 ### response
-Converts a `Rackla` struct to a HTTP response and send it to the client by
+Converts a `Rackla` type to a HTTP response and send it to the client by
 using `Plug.Conn`.
 The `Plug.Conn` will be taken implicitly by looking for a
 variable named `conn`.
 If you want to specify which `Plug.Conn` to use, you
 can use `Rackla.response_conn`.